 In 1967, the Somon, or main gate, which was built from beech, was relocated to the current site from the old Kayanomiya Palace in Kyoto.
 Since the late Edo period (1600-1867), the palace had been on the campus of the Kyoto Imperial Palace.
 In 1965, Hideo Kambara, the founder of Shinshoji, took over ownership of the Kayanomiya Palace.
 While the palace’s residence was destroyed by fire and does not exist today, the gate has survived here as it was in Kyoto, and greets visitors.
 The hengaku, or framed calligraphy of the temple’s name, was written by Master Taigan Kobori, the high priest of the Kenninji temple sect.

 The Shodo, which literally means “Pine Hall,” stands behind the main gate and is the temple’s office building, as well as the visitor information center.
 The building was designed by renowned architect and architectural historian Terunobu Fujimori, who often uses natural materials and plants in his designs to create buildings that seem to grow from the earth.
-Pine is a symbolic tree in the Sanyodo and Setouchi regions, and the most closely associated with Zen.
+Pine is a symbolic tree in the Sanyodo (southern mountain region) and Setouchi regions, and the most closely associated with Zen.
 With the tree as the theme of his design, Fujimori created a building that is integrated with the natural surroundings.
 He planted a pine tree on top of the slanted roof, which is thatched with hand-bent copper plates and resembles a rocky mountain, and installed pine-tree logs with shaved surfaces as corridor pillars.

-The Kuri, or communal hall and kitchen in the priests’ living quarters, is one of the shichido garan, or the seven essential halls composing the ideal Buddhist temple compound for monks to practice Buddhism.
+The Kuri, or communal hall and kitchen in the monks’ living quarters, is one of the shichido garan, or the seven essential halls composing the ideal Buddhist temple compound for monks to practice Buddhism.
 In Zen, all daily-life activities, including having meals and cleaning the space, must be regarded as an opportunity to practice Buddhism.
 At Gokando, visitors can experience it by eating meals in the same way as monks do in Rinzai-sect Zen monasteries.
 Udon noodles in hot water, a treat for monks, are served in jihatsu, a set of five bowls, with the long, thick unsui chopsticks used by monks.

 Hours open: 11:00-15:00(LO14:30)

 The Shuroken is a tea ceremony room that replicates the Omotesenke school teahouses Zangetsutei, Fushinan and their garden, which were destroyed in the Great Fire of Tenmei in 1788.
 Famous teahouse specialist Masao Nakamura designed it based on ancient design plans.
 After the Great Fire the style of Omotesenke buildings and gardens changed, but Fushikisai Horinouchi had recorded the details of Zangetsutei, Fushinan and the garden before the fire.
 Other documentation about their overall layouts and tea ceremony rooms remain with us today.
 Nakamura used this surviving information to create Shuroken.
 Renowned tea gardener Kinsaku Nakane offered his guidance to faithfully recreate the roji, or tea garden, around the building.
 Visitors can enjoy tea with sweets in the tearoom.